cloudquery/cloudquery/plugins/source/crowdstrike/README.md

 ## Example

-You can reduce alert fatigue by narrowing alerts from crowdstrike using fuzzy matching.
+You can reduce alert fatigue by narrowing alerts down from CrowdStrike using fuzzy matching.

 ```sql
 select * from crowdstrike_alerts_query where resources like ('%filter_here%');